 basement structural warranty

 If you completely meet with two, or even exceed building regulations and BS8102:2022 with three valid waterproofing measures, then you can add whatever you want.
 If you or your adviser absolutely insists on internal drainage then, if the basement is known not to leak, you can add the very small and simple system I describe on the page for architects.

 This is Table 2 in BS8102:2022.
-I am going to compare it to Newton Waterproofing, for which you can get an insurance backed guarantee covering labour and materials only.
+I am going to compare it to Newton Waterproofing (as sent to me by an architect during February 2024), for which you can get an insurance backed guarantee covering labour and materials only.

+basement structural warranty